Cephalonia: Archaeology

 In the southwestern portion of the island, in the area of Leivatho, an ongoing archaeological field survey by the Irish Institute at Athens has discovered dozens of sites with dates ranging from the Palaeolithic to the Venetian period.

-Cephalonia is extremely interesting archaeologically; finds go back to 40,000 BP.
-Without doubt, the most important era for the island is the Mycenaean era, from approximately 1500BC to 1100 BC.
+Archaeological finds go back to 40,000 BP.
+The Mycenaean era, from approximately 1500 BC to 1100 BC, contains.
 The archaeological museum in Cephalonia's capital, although small, is of great importance due to its exhibits from this era.

-The most important archaeological discovery in Cephalonia (and indeed in Greece) of recent decades is that, in 1991, of the Mycenaean Tholos tomb at the outskirts of Tzanata, near Poros in southeastern Cephalonia (former Municipality of Elios-Pronni) in a setting of olive trees, cypresses and oaks.
+The most important archaeological discovery in Cephalonia (and indeed in Greece) of recent decades is that, in 1991, of the Mycenaean Tholos tomb at the outskirts of Tzanata, near Poros in southeastern Cephalonia (former Municipality of Elios-Pronni) in a setting of olive trees, cypresses, and oaks.
 The tomb was erected around 1300 BC; kings and highly ranked officials were buried in such tombs during the Mycenaean period.
 It is the largest tholos tomb yet found in northwestern Greece, and was excavated by archaeologist Lazaros Kolonas.
 The size of the tomb, the nature of the burial offerings found there, and its well-chosen position point to the existence of an important Mycenaean town in the vicinity.

 In late 2006, a Roman grave complex was uncovered as the foundation of a new hotel was being excavated in Fiskardo.
 The remains date to the period between the 2nd century BC and the 4th century AD.
 Archaeologists described it as the most important find of its kind in the Ionian Islands.
-Inside the complex, five burial sites were found, including a large vaulted tomb and a stone coffin, along with gold earrings and rings, gold leaves that may have been attached to ceremonial clothing, glass and ceramic pots, bronze artefacts decorated with masks, a bronze lock and bronze coins.
+Inside the complex, five burial sites were found, including a large vaulted tomb and a stone coffin, along with gold earrings and rings, gold leaves that may have been attached to ceremonial clothing, glass and ceramic pots, bronze artefacts decorated with masks, a bronze lock, and bronze coins.
 The tomb had escaped the attention of grave robbers and remained undisturbed for thousands of years.
-When the tomb was opened the stone door easily swung on its stone hinges.
+When the tomb was opened, the stone door easily swung on its stone hinges.
 A Roman theatre was discovered very near the tomb, so well preserved that the metal joints between the seats were still intact.

-A dissertation published in 1987 claims that Saint Paul, on his way from Palestine to Rome in AD 59, was shipwrecked and confined for three months not on Malta but on Cephalonia.
+A dissertation published in 1987 claims that Paul the Apostle, on his way from Palestine to Rome in 59 AD, was shipwrecked and confined for three months not on Malta but on Cephalonia.

 According to Clement of Alexandria, the island had the largest community of Carpocratians, an early Gnostic Christian sect, because Carpocrates lived on the island.

 Population: historical evolution

 In the ancient period, the people lived in four cities on the island.
-Krani, Sami(or Samos), Pale and Pronnoi(Proni) formed a federation called "tetrapolis".
+Cranii, Sami (or Samos), Pale and Pronnoi (Proni) formed a federation called "tetrapolis".